S.H. Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Kim's advanced stats and rankings

-- Kim has averaged 0.271 Strokes Gained: Off-the-Tee over his past five tournaments.
+- Kim averaged 0.271 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Kim has posted an average of -0.429 over his past five starts.
+- In terms of Strokes Gained: Approach the Green, Kim posted a -0.429 mark in his past five tournaments.

-- Around the green, Kim has delivered a -0.209 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Around the greens, Kim delivered a -0.209 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Kim has averaged 0.220 Strokes Gained: Putting over his past five starts.
+- On the greens, Kim posted a 0.220 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Kim as of the start of the Sony Open in Hawaii.